 While disposable cups are usually thrown away, convenient plastic bottles often remain in use.

-In them by no means can't pour milk, since fats in it are able to dissolve some polymers, alcoholic drinks, kvass, compote.
-Polymers tend to "age" under the influence of ultraviolet radiation, high temperatures, so over time they begin to release substances harmful to humans.
+In them under no circumstances you can't pour milk, since the fats in it are able to dissolve some polymers, alcoholic drinks, kvass, compote.
+Polymers tend to “age” under the influence of ultraviolet radiation, high temperatures, so over time they begin to release substances harmful to humans.

 Figures and facts

-According to the United Nations Committee for Nature Conservation, plastic waste causes the death of 1 million birds, 100,000 marine mammals and countless fish every year.
+According to the UN Committee for Nature Conservation, every year plastic waste causes the death of 1 million birds, 100 thousand marine mammals and an innumerable number of fish.

 Recycling 1 ton of plastic saves 750 kg of oil.

-The rational organization of the processing of municipal solid waste (MSW) makes it possible to use up to 90% of the waste products in the construction industry, for example, as a filler for concrete blocks.
+Rational organization processing of municipal solid waste (MSW) makes it possible to use up to 90% of recycling products in the construction industry, for example, as filler for concrete blocks.

 Recycling 1 kg of aluminum saves 8 kg of bauxite and 14 kWh of electricity.

-When burned, 5 tons of garbage emit as much heat as 2 tons of coal or 1 ton of liquid fuel.
+When burned, 5 tons of garbage release the same amount of heat as 2 tons of coal or 1 ton of liquid fuel.

-On the Internet, we found many sites where people share their inventions and crafts from plastic bottles, plastic disposable tableware, plastic bags.
-Birdhouses, mousetraps, funnels and pots for seedlings are made from bottles.
-They are hung on the fence as a scarecrow from crows, and also used as waterproof caps on the tops of poles.
+On the Internet we found many sites where people share their inventions and crafts from plastic bottles, plastic disposable tableware, and plastic bags.
+Birdhouses, mousetraps, funnels and seedling pots are made from bottles.
+They are hung on the fence as a scarecrow against crows, and also used as waterproof caps on the tops of posts.

 The bottles are an eco-friendly solar water heater.

-A Chinese farmer placed 66 bottles on the roof of his house, connecting them with a simple system of pipes.
+A Chinese farmer placed 66 bottles on the roof of his house, connecting them with a simple system of tubes.
 Bottled water heats up almost instantly and enters the house.
-Hot water is enough for three family members of an enterprising Chinese to take a hot shower.
+Hot water enough to give three members of an enterprising Chinese family a hot shower.
 The neighbors liked the invention so much that they immediately decided to use this idea.

-A team of French explorers is about to sail from San Francisco to Australia (18,000 km) on an 18 meter vessel made entirely from plastic bottles (except for the sail masts).
-The construction of the yacht took 18,000 two-liter plastic bottles, which were filled with dry ice (to give hardness).
+A team of French researchers is planning to sail from San Francisco to Australia (18,000 km) on an 18-meter vessel made entirely of plastic bottles (except for sailing masts).
+The construction of the yacht took 18,000 two-liter plastic bottles, which were filled with dry ice (to give it hardness).

-That's how many bottles were used by environmentally conscious Buddhist monks in Thailand to build their temple.
-During the construction of the temple, the monks used green Heineken beer bottles and brown Chang beer bottles.
-In the temple, even toilets and crematoria are made from empty bottles.
+That's how many bottles were used by those taking care of environment Buddhist monks of Thailand to build their temple.
+When building the temple, the monks used green Heineken beer bottles and brown Chang beer bottles.
+Even the toilets and crematoriums in the temple are made of empty bottles.

 The flowers were made by elementary school students.